TTPS-G-10/backend/readme.md

-Application server part.
+# Application server part

 Where Nodejs is used together with Express framework, to create the server.
 And MySQL for data persistence.

-The structure for this part of the project is:
+## The structure for this part of the project is

-index.js
+### index.js

-    we import the server and we indicate the port where our application is listening
+- We import the server and we indicate the port where our application is listening

-server.js
+### server.js

-    We write the configuration of our API.
+- We write the configuration of our API.
-    We declare the routes that we are going to use (we just call them, the routes are in another folder). we set the port.
+- We declare the routes that we are going to use (we just call them, the routes are in another folder).
+- We set the port.

-/controllers
+### /controllers

-    moduleName.controllers.js
+- moduleName.controllers.js
-    Here we have the logic of our application.
+- Here we have the logic of our application.
 For example a middleware or any type of manipulation on the data.

-/database
+### /database

-    database.js
+- database.js
-    we make the connection with the database. moduleName.query.js
+- We make the connection with the database.
+- moduleName.query.js
-    Queries to the DB by application module. (i'm not sure, if this goes here or in controllers)
+- Queries to the DB by application module. (i'm not sure, if this goes here or in controllers)

-/routes
+### /routes

-    moduleName.routes.js
+- moduleName.routes.js
-    we have a path for our application module.
+- we have a path for our application module.